 Black Friday weekends generate some of the highest sale revenues throughout the year.
-In 2018, it saw a whopping $6.2 billion in online sales—23.6% more than the 2017.
+In 2018 alone, it saw a whopping $6.2 billion in online sales—23.6% more than in 2017.
 While there are many predictions on what and where the best bargains are, only one thing is for sure: Black Friday weekend is going to be one of the biggest shopping frenzies of the entire year.

 If you’re in the retail business, your video ads need to be promo-ready soon.
 Gather ‘round your deal announcements because we’ve put together this article on how to make video ads for this post-Thanksgiving sale.
 In this post, we’ll deconstruct Black Friday video ads from recent years, and share some tips and templates so you can make your own.

 - The anatomy of a Black Friday ad

 - Clipchamp Black Friday Ad Inspiration and Templates

 1. The anatomy of a Black Friday ad

 - The first thing to remember is to make the first few seconds count.
 Avoid potential customers clicking skip or exit on your ad within the first 5 seconds by gaining attention immediately–start off with a statement that sparks the interest of your target audience.
 Studies have found the average person’s attention span while watching an ad is as little as seven seconds.
 Here’s an additional thing to remember: 85% of viewers are most likely to watch the ad with the sound off according to research found in 2016 by multiple publishers.
 In fact, Google Chrome updated their settings in 2018 to only allow autoplay for video ads that have been automatically muted or has no audio.
 Therefore, it’s also important to start off with excellent visuals that engage viewers without sound.

 - You don’t have much time to get your message across, so it’s best to show and not tell.
 Help potential customers understand why your product will positively impact their life by showing real people using the product in everyday, normal situations.